 On February 19th, the FDA announced a recall of 17 El Abuelito Queso Fresco products distributed under the El Abuelito Cheese, Rio Lindo, and Rio Grande Food Products brands.
 The recall was later expanded to include Quesillo and Requeson products.
 A full list of the recalled cheeses is available at the FDA website.

-An outbreak of Listeria illnesses tied to Hispanic-style soft and fresh cheeses has killed one and sickened at least eleven people in four Eastern States:
+An outbreak of Listeria illnesses tied to Hispanic-style soft and fresh cheeses has killed one and sickened at least 13 people in four Eastern States:

 The following products have been recalled: